IvanTerrito/alps2alps/README.md

 # Ride Booking App

+> [!NOTE]
-A Flutter app for booking rides, built as part of a technical test, made by Ivan Territo.
+> A Flutter app for booking rides, built as part of a technical test, made by Ivan Territo.

 ## Features
 - Location selection using Google Maps SDK.
 It is possible to select a point in the map tapping on it, or inserting an address in the search bar.